sunikko/til-laravel/README.md

 -   MongoDB is used (configured in `.env`).
 -   Soft deletes implemented using `SoftDeletes`.
 -   All requests are logged using middleware.
--   Feature tests provided using Laravel test suite.
+-   Feature tests provided using Laravel test suite. `php artisan test`

 ### Endpoints Summary